 The increase of the minimum salary required for exempt employees would also be a major step towards insuring fairness in compensation.
 Some states such as California and New York already have salary thresholds that are higher than the $455* per week under federal law (Update: $684/week as of 1/1/2020) – $640 per week and $600 per week, respectively.
 The current federal minimum was set in 2004 and has not been adjusted to keep up with inflation.
 During the same time period, due to labor cutbacks, many of these exempt employees have been required to put in more overtime hours with no additional compensation – further driving down their effective hourly wage.

 Stay tuned for the official announcement and further word from the Department of Labor – and maybe even a well deserved raise!

 Update: The Department of Labor under the Obama Administration increased this salary amount to $913 per week effective 12/1/2016; however, this increase was blocked by a court ruling.
-The Trump Administration is now reconsidering these changes and appears to favor a lower minimum salary amount.
+The Trump Administration has instead only increased the minimum salary to $684 per week, effective 1/1/2020.
+The prior salary limit was $455/week.
 Please see this page for the latest updates..